 They have a whole section of the menu dedicated to lattes and while I don’t typically order those, I decided I had to since it was their specialty.
 It was probably my favorite coffee drink of all time.

 If you love chocolate then I highly recommend the Mudpuddle Latte.
 For breakfast, I got their chicken & waffles with the vanilla buttermilk waffle.
-My sister had the same with sweet potato waffles and raved about them.

 They also have a great selection of mixed drinks and very good mimosas for $5 which you can’t beat.
+On nice days, you can enjoy outdoor seating on their sidewalk patio.

 2. Aromas Coffeehouse Bakery & Cafe